raffael/rattata.js/README.md

 });
 ```

-This is acts as the bootstrap file.
+This acts as the bootstrap file.
 Here, you have specified the basic setting of your app: you have one model, one view and one controller and all of the HTML goes into the #app div of your DOM.

 Next, **make a .html file** in your app root folder and paste something similiar to the following lines of code: